Heggy iPhone Application Promotion

 Heggy iPhone App Promotion

-During the course of the semester I completed an iOS iMessage Sticker application called, Heggy.
+During the course of my Advanced Animation semester at Quinnipiac University I completed an iOS iMessage Sticker application called, Heggy.
 Heggy is a Free iMessage Sticker App available in Apple’s App Store.
 It includes over 20 free animated gifs that I created during the course of our semester.
 I credit my Motion Across Media class with Professor Golden to supply me with the knowledge to create the animations in my App.

 The Heggy Stickers were drawn in Adobe Draw with my iPad Pro, vectored in Illustrator and colored and textured in Photoshop.
 They were animated in Photoshop using the Frame by Frame technique we learned during Module 1.
 I used XCode to code my iOS application.
 You can learn more about the process to create an iOS Sticker application here or feel free to get in touch with me.

 One thing that has been missing was a way to promote my Application.
 Written posts on Instagram, Facebook or Twitter will only go so far.
 For my final project I knew I wanted to complete a iMessage Application promotional animation.
 This would be a great way to bring in the skills I learned during the semester and also promote my Sticker Application to the public in an exciting way.

 After doing research on the techniques for this module, App promotions and triangular animation I had a good idea of the direction I would take for my project.
 I wrote down my ideas and started making a storyboard.